AhmedAlfahdi/Mech.Eng.Hub/README.md

 4. [Free Computer Books](https://freecomputerbooks.com/)

 >[!IMPORTANT]
->To use Sci-Hub, you need to have the DOI (Digital Object Identification) or the URL of the paper.
+>To use Sci-Hub, you need to have the DOI (Digital Object Identifier) or the URL of the paper.
 If you don't have the DOI or the URL, you can use [Google Scholar](https://scholar.google.com/) to find the paper and then use Sci-Hub to download it.

 [^1]: [Mirrors for GenLib](https://libgen.onl/library-genesis/)
 [^2]: [Mirror for SciHub](https://sci-hub.hkvisa.net/)